Save This Page

 Parameters:

-object - the Object to build a toString for
+object - the Object to build a toString for, not recommended to be null

-style - the style of the toString to create, may be null
+style - the style of the toString to create, null uses the default style

 public ToStringBuilder(Object object,